Skip to main content

 When a push collides with an active action and the request did not declare onConflict, the API returns 409 CONFLICT with the conflicting action IDs in details.conflictingActionIds.
 The agent reads, decides whether to cancel_and_replace or queue_after, and re-posts with onConflict set.
 Same pattern: rejection plus enough structure to fix the next call.
 See conflict resolution for the strategies and trade-offs.

-What this unlocks
+What this gives you

 A single agent loop, one set of UI primitives, every device family in the canonical model.
 The agent’s reasoning code does not branch per OEM.
 The UI components do not branch per OEM.
 Every device that joins the model gets the same tooling for free.
 This is what “self-describing” delivers in practice.
 Not a marketing line.
 A shape choice that makes agents possible.